-To automatically convert dates in an ISO 8601 format using the user's timezone, the checkbox Convert dates to readable format can be enabled.
+To automatically convert dates in an ISO 8601 format using the user's timezone, the checkbox Convert dates to readable format can be enabled and use ISO 8601 format or a custom format.

 If there are many call records, the export process can take a long time, so please wait!